phillymjs/phillymjs/README.md

 **📖 Avid reader** • Science fiction, alternate history, computer/video game industry history, and Cold War history are my genres of choice, but I also have shelves of Tom Clancy, John Grisham, and Stephen King.

 **🏃 Less avid runner** • [I lost a lot of weight a few years ago](https://phillymjs.com/weightloss) and so far I've successfully kept off 90% of it.
 I ran my first 5K in late 2019, and then... pandemic.
 I tried a "virtual" 5K but the experience was severely lacking.
 Haven't really gotten back into it since in-person races became a thing again.
-Even if I haven't gotten out and run that much lately, though, I've still done at least an hour of cardio every single day for nearly seven years.
+Even if I haven't gotten out and run that much lately, though, I've still done at least an hour of cardio every single day for more than seven years, racking up almost 20,000 miles.

 **👾 Retro tech fan** • I collect classic computers and video game consoles.
 My flagship system is the Colecovision, because it was the first one I had as a kid.
 I still have it.